 Nearly every state in the country has at least one college or university that doesn’t charge an admission fee at all.
 There might not be one that’s a perfect match for your student, but it doesn’t hurt to find out who offers what.
 You can find a list here.

-- Use alumni connections.
-Western New England University in Springfield, Massachusetts, waives the $40 application fee for the children and grandchildren of alumni.
-They’ll also waive the application fee when an alumnus provides a letter of recommendation, regardless of the prospective student’s relationship to the alum.
+Western New England University in Springfield, Mass., waives the $40 application fee if an alum signs the application, regardless of the prospective student’s relationship to the alum.
 It doesn’t hurt to call your own college or university alumni association to find out if there is any fee waiver that your children could qualify for if they decide to apply to your alma mater.

-- Visit the campus.
-Many colleges will reward your son or daughter with a “get out of our application fee” card when you go on a tour, meet with an admissions officer or simply check in at the admissions office during a visit.
-That’s what McDaniel College in Westminster, Maryland, does — it will waive the application fee if you schedule an official visit to the campus through the Admissions Office before you apply.
 During Virginia Private College Week each July, high school students who visit at least three of the 25 participating Virginia colleges — including the University of Richmond, Roanoke College and Washington & Lee University — receive up to three application waivers.
 (There are also virtual visits available!)
 The waivers are usable at any of the participating schools, and the visitor’s name is entered in a drawing for five $100 Amazon gift cards.
 I wish we’d known this when we took our daughter to see the University of Richmond.